 A sweater is a knit; a T-shirt is a thin sweater.

 A polyester blouse may be wrinkle-free, but you pay for that with heat perception.
-Best solutions are short-sleeved, loose-fitting lightweight cotton or linen shirts with no collars.
+Best solutions are loose-fitting lightweight cotton or linen shirts with elbow-length or longer sleeves, with no collars.

-The second 10 degrees comes from the colors in your home.
+The second 10 degrees come from the colors in your home.
 Yup.

 Rooms with color schemes from the cool side of the color wheel — greens and blues — are perceived to be 10-15 degrees cooler than rooms colored from the warm side of the color wheel. ( This study quotes these studies: Stone, N. (2001).
 Designing effective study environments.
 Journal of Environmental Psychology, 21(2), 179190.
 Stone, N. & English, A. (1998).
 Task type, posters, and workspace color on mood, satisfaction, and performance.
 Journal of Environmental Psychology, 18(2), 175)